 My Favorite Sewing Tips & Tricks

-1. Don’t be Afraid to Ask for Help
+1. Don’t Be Afraid to Ask for Help

+This is my favorite of all of the sewing tips.
 Most everyone who is sewing now had some help at the beginning of their sewing career.
 Maybe you have a friend who is an excellent seamstress, or a Grandmother who would love to share some of her knowledge with you, odds are that you know someone who can help you learn.

 Asking something like, “I started sewing this purse and got a pretty good start but now I’m at a point that I am stuck and was wondering if you could help me out a bit?” should get a great response from most experienced seamstresses.